SonantDread/KAGMapMakerv2/README.md

 ## License

-This project is released into the public domain.
+This project is licensed under the GNU General Public License v3.0 (GPLv3).
 See the [LICENSE](LICENSE) file for details.